belle2/basf2/analysis/doc/FlavorTagger.rst

     not work well at all and one could think for an instant that the flavor tagger is under or overestimating the dilution.

-The flavor tagger also saves the variable ``mcFlavorOfOtherB0`` which returns the flavor of the accompaning tag-side neutral :math:`B` meson if the given particle is a correctly MC matched neutral :math:`B` (it returns 0 else).
+The flavor tagger also saves the variable ``mcFlavorOfOtherB`` which returns the flavor of the accompaning tag-side :math:`B` meson (positive or negative) if the given particle is a correctly MC-matched :math:`B` (it returns 0 else).
 In other words, this variable checks the generated flavor of the other MC :math:`\Upsilon(4{\rm S})` daughter without considering the ROE particles.

 The additional informations about individual categories are saved using the aliases